SoftwareAG/c8y-docs/content/oee/oee-administration-bundle/matching.md

 This rule looks like this in text form: "if evt("342", "StateEvent", "content$sub_state$id",false) = 3 then 1"

-If the IF condition is fulfilled, this means for the OEE app that a workpiece has been created, see green events.<br>
+If the IF condition is fulfilled, this means for the OEE application that a workpiece has been created, see green events.<br>
 If an IF condition is fulfilled, the created workpiece (quantity = 1) is split up to the last event, regardless of whether the event fulfills the If condition or not.
 The splitting is shown in red.

 ![Mapping view for splitting](/images/oee/administration/mapping-view-for-splitting-2.png)

-This logic can also be applied to the "Actual quality amount" and "Quality loss amount".<br>
+This logic can also be applied to the Actual Quality Amount and Quality Loss Amount.<br>
 Of course, all three input parameters can also be derived directly from MEAs, or the number of an MEA.
-The "Actual Quality Amount" and "Quality Loss Quantity" can also be determined by the machine status.
+The Actual Quality Amount and Quality Loss Quantity can also be determined by the machine status.

-A possible extension would be to specify that the created workpieces are only split up to the last event that also fulfills the If condition.
-This function is currently not yet available.
-(Internal note #5915)

 ![Mapping view for splitting](/images/oee/administration/mapping-view-for-splitting-3.png)